o-o-overflow/dc2019q-puzzle/README.md

 ./puzzle.py "FLAG"
 ```

-## Minimize gif size
+## Collapse color map

 1. Open gif with tool like gimp.
-2. Adjust the colormap such that the color (1, 1, 1) is also the color (0, 0, 0)
+2. Adjust the colormap such that all 3 colors are black (I couldn't quickly figure out how to get
+   this directly working in pillow).
 3. Re-export as an interlaced animated gif (accept existing timings).